demegire/demegire.github.io/README.md

 [Transformer'ı Anlamak - Bölüm 1](https://medium.com/@demegire/transformer%C4%B1-anlamak-b%C3%B6l%C3%BCm-1-309c401cfdfb)

 'Understanding the Transformer - Part 1' - An introduction to the original Transformer architecture and self attention in Turkish.
-The second part is coming, soon...

 ## Get in touch with me at...